amfoss/bedrock/README.md

-# infra-core
+# bedrock
-Central repository for managing, deploying, and documenting amFOSS's infrastructure.
-Includes master configuration and automation scripts.
+Bedrock serves as the core repository for managing and documenting amFOSS's infrastructure.
+It will contain server configuration files, automation scripts, monitoring configurations, and comprehensive documentation detailing the server setup.